grunwaldlab/pathogensurveillance/README.md

     - `NCBI assembly query`: A query to the NCBI assembly database.
 All values matching the query will be downloaded and used.
 Beware, this can be an impractical amount of results.
 The maximum number of values returned can be controlled with the `query_max` column.
     - `image`: A photograph or other image.
     - `observation`: The description or name of something that was observed.
 Primarily a way to have metadata about something, like it location or data, without any other type of input.
-- **data_source**: The value identifying the data to be used, such as file paths, URLs, or database IDs, as defined by the `data_type` column.
+- **`source`**: The value identifying the data to be used, such as file paths, URLs, or database IDs, as defined by the `type` column.
-- **enabled**: Either "TRUE" or "FALSE", indicating whether the sample should be included in the analysis or not.
-Defaults to "TRUE".
+- **`query_max`**: The maximum number, proportion, or percentage of results to use from input types that use database searches such as `NCBI SRA query` and `NCBI assembly query`.
+    If not supplied, defaults to `10`.
+- **`reference`**: Specifies which references are associated with this data. can be one or more values from the `data_id`, `bio_id`, or `ref_group_id` columns separated by ";".
+    If not supplied, only references that share the same `report_id` will be considered.
+- **`ref_group_id`**: One or more reference group IDs separated by ";".
+    These indicate which reference group a reference is a part of, allowing multiple references to be specified using a single ID in the `references` column.
-- **ref_primary_usage**: Controls how the reference is used in the analysis in cases where a single "best" reference is required, such as for variant calling.
-Can be one of "optional" (can be used if selected by the analysis), "required" (will always be used), "exclusive" (only those marked "exclusive" will be used), or "excluded" (will not be used).
+- **`ref_primary_usage`**: Controls how the reference is used in cases where a single "best" reference is required, such as for variant calling.
+Can be one of:
+    - `optional`: Can be used if selected by the pipeline
+    - `required`: Will always be used if possible
+    - `exclusive`: Only those marked "exclusive" will be used
+    - `excluded`: Will not be used
-- **ref_contextual_usage**: Controls how the reference is used in the analysis in cases where multiple references are required to provide context for the samples, such as for phylogeny.
-Can be one of "optional" (can be used if selected by the analysis), "required" (will always be used), "exclusive" (only those marked "exclusive" will be used), or "excluded" (will not be used).
+- **`ref_contextual_usage`**: Controls how the reference is used in cases where multiple references are required to provide context for the samples, such as for phylogeny.
+Can be one of:
+    - `optional`: Can be used if selected by the pipeline
+    - `required`: Will always be used if possible
+    - `exclusive`: Only those marked "exclusive" will be used
+    - `excluded`: Will not be used
-- **color_by**: The names of other columns that contain values used to color samples in plots and figures in the report.
+- **`color_by`**: The names of other columns, usually user-specific, that contain values used to color samples in plots and figures in the report.
     Multiple column names can be separated by ";".
     Specified columns can contain either categorical factors or specific colors, specified as a hex code.
     By default, samples will be one color and references another.
-- **ploidy**: The ploidy of the sample.
+- **`ploidy`**: The ploidy of the sample.
 Should be a number.
-Defaults to "1".
+Defaults to `1` (haploid).
-- **latitude**: The latitude associated with a sample in decimal degrees (e.g. '40.446').
+- **`latitude`**: The latitude associated with a sample in decimal degrees (e.g. `40.446`).
-- **longitude**: The longitude associated with a sample in decimal degrees (e.g. '-79.982').
+- **`longitude`**: The longitude associated with a sample in decimal degrees (e.g. `-79.982`).
-- **location**: An address, place name of a geographical location, or coordinates associated with the sample.
+- **`location`**: An address, place name of a geographical location, or coordinates associated with the sample.
     Address components should be separated by commas and can contain arbitrary numbers of components (e.g. 'street, city/town, county, state, region, country' or 'city, state, country' or just 'country').
     Used to infer values for the `latitude` and `longitude` columns if they are not supplied.
     If `latitude` and `longitude` are supplied, the value of this column will be inferred.
-- **country**: The country a sample was found in.
+- **`country`**: The country a sample was found in.
-- **region**: The part of a country a sample was found in, for example a state in the United States.
+- **`region`**: The part of a country a sample was found in, for example a state in the United States.
-- **subregion**: A smaller region within a larger region of a country, for example a county in the United States.
+- **`subregion`**: A smaller region within a larger region of a country, for example a county in the United States.
-- **place**: A city, town, village, park, or other notable point.
+- **`place`**: A city, town, village, park, or other notable point.
-- **district**: A part of a `place`, such as a neighborhood or city district.
+- **`part`**: A part of a `place`, such as a neighborhood, road, or city district.
-- **date**: The date and optionally time associated with an input.
+- **`date`**: The date and optionally time associated with an input.
     Used to populate the `year`, `month`, `day`, `hour`, `minute`, and `second` columns if not supplied.
     Smaller time increments, such as seconds, can be omitted but large time increments must be present if smaller time increments are present.
-The year component of dates must include 4 digits (for example `2024`)For example, `March 21` would not be valid since it does not include the year.
+    The year component of dates must include 4 digits (for example `2024`).
+    For example, `March 21` would not be valid since it does not include the year.
     Most common data/time formats are supported.
-- **year**: The year with 4 digits (For example `2024`)
+- **`year`**: The year with 4 digits (For example `2024`)
-- **month**: The month of year, either a number, abbreviation, or full name.
+- **`month`**: The month of year, either a number, abbreviation, or full name.
-- **day**: The day of the month as a number.
+- **`day`**: The day of the month as a number.
-- **hour**: The hour of a 24 hour clock or a 12 hour clock with am/pm (For example `13` and `1pm` are the same)
+- **`hour`**: The hour of a 24 hour clock or a 12 hour clock with am/pm (For example `13` and `1pm` are the same)
-- **minute**: The minute of an hour, between 0 and 60.
+- **`minute`**: The minute of an hour, between 0 and 60.
-- **second**: The seconds in an hour, between 0 and 60.
+- **`second`**: The seconds in an hour, between 0 and 60.
-- **link**: One or more links associated with the input, separated by `;`.
+- **`link`**: One or more URLs associated with the input, separated by `;`.

-Additionally, users can supply a dedicated reference metadata TSV/CSV using the `--reference_data` option.
-The reference metadata TSV or the sample metadata TSV can have any of the columns documented above.

 #### Disallowed columns

 There are also a few columns that the pipeline uses internally and these **cannot be supplied by the user**:

-- **_row_index_**: Used to store the original row an input was on, primarily for error reporting.
+- **`_row_index_`**: Used to store the original row an input was on, primarily for error reporting.
-- **_input_path_**: Used to store the original file an input was from, primarily for error reporting.
+- **`_input_path_`**: Used to store the original file an input was from, primarily for error reporting.
+- **`_sheet_name_`**: Used to store which sheet in spreadsheet style inputs a value came from.

 #### Using multiple input tables

+Multiple input tables are supported.
-All input tables are combined into a single table, but each input table can have different subsets of supported columns or user-specific custom columns.
+All input tables are combined into a single table as a first step in the pipeline, but each input table can have different subsets of supported columns or user-specific custom columns.
 This can be useful if you are adapting multiple existing tables or want to have separate tables for different types of data.
+Here are some examples:

-For example, one table can contain paths to sequence data as `sample` input types while another has GPS coordinates with `sample metadata` input types.
+- One table contains paths to sequence data using `Illumina` input types while another has GPS coordinates of where that organism was found using `observation` input types.
-Or, you could have all `reference` input data types in one table and all `sample` inputs in another.
+    In this case the two tables would need a `bio_id` column with values identifying which sequence data set goes with which GPS coordinates.
+- One table contains samples with `sample` in the `usage` column and another has references with `reference` in the `usage` column.
+- Storing the location associated with `assembly` data types in a separate table by using the same values in the `data_id` column.

-Using different tables to store data for the same samples requires that they share the same value in the `id` column.
+In all cases, having multiple tables is the same as having the same data as different rows in the same table.

 ## Credits